wp-plugins/shortpixel-image-optimiser/readme.txt

 = What happens with my original images? =

-Your images are privately backed and can be restored.
-With lossy optimisation, the smaller image rarely comes in with slight differences.
-If you want to return to the original version, hit Restore backup in Media Library.
+Your images are automatically stored in a backup folder, on your hosting server.
+After optimisation, if you want to switch back to a certain original image, hit Restore backup in the Media Library.
+If you are happy with the ShortPixel optimised images, you can deactivate saving the backups in the plugin Settings.

 == Screenshots ==